Best Coffee Grinder

 Mornings are a sacred time, and if your kitchen shares a thin wall with a light sleeper's bedroom, a loud coffee grinder is a quick way to ruin a friendship.
 That's where the KRUPS GX420851 shines.
-It manages to create a very consistent grind while keeping the noise to a minimum, enough so that you'll likely be able to get your caffeine fix without ruining anyone's slumber.
+It keeps the noise to a minimum while managing to create a very consistent grind, enough so that you'll likely be able to get your caffeine fix without ruining anyone's peaceful slumber.

-Our biggest complaint with this model is that the grind cup sometimes builds up enough static electricity to hold onto many grinds.
-This can make it challenging to get them into your brewing device of choice without spilling some onto the counter.
-This issue can largely be rectified with a little extra patience and caution (granted, both of which can be hard to summon first thing in the morning).
+Our biggest complaint with this model is that the grind cup sometimes builds up enough static electricity to hold onto many grinds, making it challenging to get them into your brewing device of choice without spilling some onto the counter.
+But, a little extra patience and caution (granted, both of which can be hard to summon first thing in the morning) can help rectify its shortcomings.
 That extra effort will likely feel like a small sacrifice to those that appreciate minimal cacophony in their grinder.
-We also found that it loses some consistency when grinding very coarse (French press) or very fine (espresso).
+When grinding very coarse (French press) or very fine (espresso), we also found that it loses some consistency.
 Luckily, it still excels in the pour over size range.

 Read review: KRUPS GX420851

 Michelle Powell has spent over a decade in the specialty coffee industry.
 In that time she has trained with such field-leading institutions as Blue Bottle Coffee and Four Barrel Coffee, and has twice competed in the Southwest Regional Barista Competition.
 She brings that wealth of coffee knowledge to your kitchen counter in this review.
 Max Mutter has been reviewing coffee-related products at TechGearLab for four years.
 At this point, he's used more than 100 grinders, makers, and espresso machines.

 Related: How We Tested Coffee Grinders